Britain's FTSE extends recovery from lows

 Volume in the stock was robust at around a third of the 90-day daily average against the FTSE 100 on just 11 percent.

-Data on Tuesday showed strong gains in U.S. business spending plans and the largest annual rise in house prices in seven years, supporting the Fed's recovery view and driving a near 1 percent rise on the S&P 500 .SPX, its biggest gain in almost two weeks.
+Data on Tuesday showed strong gains in U.S. business spending plans and the largest annual rise in house prices in seven years, supporting the Fed's recovery view and driving a near 1 percent rise on the S&P 500, its biggest gain in almost two weeks.

 "The FTSE is now starting to move into buy territory, being down (so much) from a month ago," said Lex van Dam, hedge fund manager at Hampstead Capital, which manages around $500 million in assets.